Nayjest/Grids/README.md

 ```php
 'Nayjest\Grids\ServiceProvider'
 ```
-to 'providers' section of app/config/app.php file
+to 'providers' section of app/config/app.php file.

 ##### Additional setup for Laravel 5
 You need to add "illuminate/html" to composer dependencies of your application,